franzenzenhofer/f19n-obtrusive-livetest/README.md

 It has multiple pre-defined rules currently targeting SEO and webperformance best practices.

+See  [/src/public/default-rules](/src/public/default-rules) for a list of what currently gets tested.

 Additional it can call third party REST-APIs from within these rules.

 ### What can it do?